 I believe everyone gets hit by random ideas when they least expect them (in the shower, while driving, etc.).
 Most people ignore them — (crazy) entrepreneurs choose to act on them.

 There is a difference between an idea and a vision.
 An idea is based on a perceived problem/solution possibility, while a vision is a change you want to bring into the world by realizing the idea to its fullest potential.

 Having acted on some of my ideas in the past and experienced all of them being too early, too late, and totally off the mark, I believe more important than acting on an idea and sticking to a vision is having a process to vet ideas quickly and refine the vision.

 Ideas and visions are best when shared

 WiredReach was founded in 2002 around the idea of implementing the theory of “6 Degrees of Separation” on the Internet with the bigger vision of connecting every person on this planet.
 Almost every person I spoke to back then asked if I had patented the idea.
-There is this myth that ideas have to be kept a secret or it’s game over.
+There is this myth that ideas must be kept a secret, or it’s game over.